-I wrote it after the death of my beloved husband Charles (known for almost his whole life as ‘Chic’- and professionally, too).
-The writing provided an excellent therapy for my terrible grief; for I more or less dropped out of the human race for six years, and rejoined it when the book was finished.
+I wrote it after the death of my beloved husband Charles (known for almost his whole life as ‘Chic’ – and professionally, too).
+The writing provided an excellent therapy for my terrible grief when I more or less dropped out of the human race for six years, and only managed to rejoin it when the book was finished.

 Chic and I lived as one: we went everywhere together and did everything together, and were entirely happy with that.
 It did, of course, provide awful problems for me after he’d gone; for there was no-one left to provide support or even company.
 There was my wonderful bereavement counsellor, and had she been a lesser person she would’ve become heartily sick of me ! :) But of friends there was none.
 Mea culpa.